 Our degrees are recognised by the British Psychological Society (BPS) as qualification for graduate registration.

-Bristol is in the UK top ten for Psychology (THE World University Rankings 2023).
+We are in the UK top 10 for Psychology (THE World University Rankings 2023).

 Psychology at Bristol

 Psychology is the scientific study of behaviour and mental processes.
 It helps us understand how humans and other animals interpret and respond to the external world.